-Aluminum body parts are produced in the press shop using the biggest press of the Volkswagen Group.
-The maximum press strength of the press machine is 91,000 kilonewtons.
-For the lightweight body of the new Audi Q7, the company built a new factory hall with 110,000 square meters (1.2 million square feet) of floor space, 1,000 robots and state-of-the-art equipment.
-Thanks to the advanced multi-material construction using steel and aluminum, the body is almost 71 kilograms lighter than its predecessor.
-In the body shop, the stamped parts of the body are put together by welding, soldering and adhesive bonding.
-In addition, modern technologies such as laser or plasma welding are used, as well as new, unconventional technologies such as flow drill screwing (FDS), clamping or friction element welding.
+Production involves several Audi sties; the Audi Q7 engines come from the Audi engine plant in Győr, Hungary.
+Key aluminum body parts are produced in the Bratislava press shop using the Volkswagen Group’s most powerful press.
+The press line has a maximum press force of 91,000 kilonewtons.
+For the lightweight body of the new Audi Q7, the company built a dedicated body shop with 110,000 square meters (1,184,030.1 sq ft) of floor space, 1,000 robots and state-of-the art equipment.
+Thanks to advanced multimaterial construction with steel and aluminum components, the body is nearly 71 kilograms (156.5 lb) lighter than its predecessor.
+In the body shop, the stamped parts are joined, brazed and bonded to form a complete body.
+State-of-the-art technologies are used here, including laser or plasma welding, as well as new, unconventional technologies, such as flow drill screwing (FDS), clinching or friction element welding.

 Facts and figures

 Chairman of the Board of Management: Prof. Rupert Stadler

 Employees (AUDI AG):60,655 (as of: December 31, 2016)

 Employees (Audi‑Group): 88,453 (as of: December 31, 2016)

 Deliveries to customers (2016): 1,871,350 automobiles of the Audi brand